-Before creating an L2VPN or VPLS service request, you must predefine the physical links between CEs and PEs.
+Before creating an EVC service request, you must predefine the physical links between CEs and PEs.
 The Named Physical Circuit (NPC) represents a link going through a group of physical ports.
-Thus, more than one logical link can be provisioned on the same NPC; therefore, the NPC is defined once but used during several L2VPN or VPLS service request creations.
+Thus, more than one logical link can be provisioned on the same NPC; therefore, the NPC is defined once but used during several EVC service request creations.